guilhermepinheirodasilva/KOR-proof-of-concept/README.md

   <em>Figure 3 - Chemical structures of representative ligands to be investigated in the project.</em>
 </p>

-The SalB metabolite (compound 4) is inactive at KOR; however, it exhibits high structural similarity to SalA.
-Analyzing its interaction field may be relevant, serving as a structural “negative control” within the chemical space for scaffold hopping.
+The SalB metabolite (compound 4), although structurally highly similar to Salvinorin A, is inactive at KOR.
+Its inclusion in the analysis provides a chemically meaningful "negative" reference, enabling the identification of interaction field features that are necessary but not sufficient for receptor modulation.
+Comparing the spatiotemporal interaction fields of  SalA and SalB may therefore help finetune subtle physicochemical determinants underlying KOR activation and selectivity, offering valuable constraints for scaffold hopping strategies.

-In addition, other compounds previously reported in the literature as KOR-selective, despite not being structurally similar to SalA, could also be evaluated (i.e., compounds 6, 7, and 8).
+Furthermore, evaluating structurally unrelated KOR-selective ligands (e.g., compounds 6, 7, and 8) would allow assessment of whether these interaction field patterns generalize across distinct chemical scaffolds, a key requirement for robust scaffold hopping.

 ---